ibm-cloud-docs/account/trustedprofile-update.md

 To update trusted profiles, you must be assigned the administrator, operator, or editor role within the account, or on the IAM Identity Service.
 {: note}

+You can use {{site.data.keyword.cloudaccesstrailshort}} to monitor which federated users and compute resources apply a trusted profile.
+For more information, see [Monitoring login sessions for trusted profiles](/docs/account?topic=account-trusted-profile-monitor).
+{: tip}

 ## Updating trusted profiles in the console
 {: #updating-tp-console}